 43.1 Feature: An Interview with Kamden Hilliard

 Kamden Hilliard resists colonization.
-He’s got good vibes from The Ucross Foundation, Callaloo, and The Davidson Institute.
+They got good vibes from The Ucross Foundation, Callaloo, and The Davidson Institute.
 Kamden prefers Kam and is an editor at Jellyfish Magazine.
-His first chapbook, distress tolerance, is forthcoming from Magic Helicopter Press.
+Their first chapbook, distress tolerance, is forthcoming from Magic Helicopter Press.
 Find Kam’s work in The Atlas Review, Heavy Feather Review, Redivider, Word Riot, and other sunspots.
-He has no chill and wonders if you’ve got some to spare.
+They have no chill and wonders if you’ve got some to spare.

 Interview by SHELLEY FELLER

 Black Warrior Review: The first thing I noticed about “Many Men Make” is the title, which evokes—perhaps invokes, 50 Cent’s song “Many Men,” and especially its chorus: “Many men wish death upon me / Lord I don’t cry no more / Don’t look to the sky no more / Have mercy on me.”
 Repeated throughout the poem, the phrase, “many men,” becomes a sort of refrain, performing with each unique iteration an impressive range of expression for such a compact poem.
 What was the impetus behind this allusion, and how did it come to be a central axis around which the poem torques?